We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

-By email, on the phone, or at a face to face appointment.
-If a student is not able to access the premises and wishes to meet face to face, we will make alternative arrangements to meet them in a convenient public space; we will not be able to guarantee full confidentiality in such circumstances due to the risk of being interrupted or overheard.
+By email, on the phone, via Teams or Zoom, or at a face to face appointment.
+If a student is not able to access the premises and wishes to meet face to face, we will make alternative arrangements at our discretion to meet them in a convenient public space; we will not be able to guarantee full confidentiality in such circumstances due to the risk of being interrupted or overheard.

 If a student is seeking advice from the Advice Hub on a matter that they are receiving advice from another agency on, we reserve the right to withdraw the service.
 This is to avoid conflict of advice which may be detrimental to a student's case and to ensure a central point of contact on a matter.

-We also coordinate the Nightline service and run health and wellbeing campaigns.
+We also support the coordination of the Nightline service and run health and wellbeing campaigns.

 The benefit of our service is that students have a place to come to confidentially discuss their problems or concerns without fear of judgement or negative action being taken without their consent.
-We are able to represent students impartially at meetings, panels and hearing, and there is no other service within the University the replicates the breadth of work that we do.
+We are able to represent students impartially at meetings, panels and hearings as appropriate.

 No, we are part of the Students’ Union and as such, are an independent, autonomous service.
 We retain excellent links with University staff, departments and support services in order to attempt to resolve difficulties that may arise for a student.